-The retarder is provided with a switch on the dashboard and a lever on the steering column (refer to "Controls & Instruments" chapter).
+The retarder is provided with control buttons on the steering wheel and a lever on the steering column (refer to "CONTROLS AND INSTRUMENTS" chapter).

 Extended use will raise the temperature of the transmission oil.

 The retarder helps to reduce speed on grades without using the vehicle's conventional service braking system.
 This virtually eliminates brake overheating and reduces the risk of a runaway vehicle.
 A retarder greatly increases the service life of brake pads and discs, resulting in reduced brake maintenance costs.